iamtrump/mac-vpnc-script/README.md

 # mac-vpnc-script
-[Openconnect](http://www.infradead.org/openconnect/) vpnc-script with support for the native way of setting DNS in macOS.
-It also updates the DNS cache.
+[Openconnect](http://www.infradead.org/openconnect/) vpnc-script with improvements for macOS.
+* Added native way for adding DNS-servers with networksetup utility
+* Forced refresh of DNS-cache.
+* Forced use of the native way of adding routes even if iproute2 is installed.